-8.5 Review Criteria.
-In reviewing In reviewing and approving land use applications, rezoning requests and development proposals DRIs, the County Local

-Governments will consider, if applicable, the following issues: when requested by the School Board:

-- (a) Providing school sites and facilities within planned neighborhoods. - (b) Insuring the compatibility of land uses adjacent to existing schools and reserved school sites. - (c) The co-location of parks, recreation and community facilities with school sites. - (d) The linkage of schools, parks, libraries and other public facilities with bikeways, trails, and sidewalks. - (e) Insuring the development of traffic circulation plans to serve schools and the surrounding neighborhood. - (f) Providing off-site signalization, signage, access, other transportation improvements and sidewalks to serve all schools. - (g) The inclusion of school bus stops and turnarounds in new developments. - (h) Encouraging the private sector to identify and implement creative solutions to developing adequate school facilities in residential developments. - (i) School DistrictBoard comments on Growth ManagementComprehensive Plan amendments, rezonings and DRIs. and other land use decisions, - (j) Available school capacity, planned improvements or mitigation for insufficient planned improvements to increase school capacity. - 1.8.6 Community Development.
-In formulating community development plans and programs, the County Local Governments will consider the following issues: - 4.(a) Target community development improvements in older and distressed neighborhoods near schools. - 2.(b) Coordinate County programs and capital improvements that are consistent with and meet the capital needs identified in the School District's School Board's school facilities plan. - 3.(c) Encourage developments and property owners to donate school sites at predevelopment prices, assist with the construction of new facilities or renovation to existing facilities, and provide transportation alternatives. - 4.(d) Address and resolve multi-jurisdictional public school issues.
+- 8.57.5 Review Criteria.
+In reviewing and approving land use applications, rezoning requests and development proposals DRIs, the County_Local Governments will consider, if applicable, the following issues when requested by the School Board: - (a) Providing school sites and facilities within planned neighborhoods. - (b) Insuring the compatibility of land uses adjacent to existing schools and reserved school sites. - (c) The co-location of parks, recreation and community facilities with school sites. - (d) The linkage of schools, parks, libraries and other public facilities with bikeways, trails, and sidewalks. - (e) Insuring the development of traffic circulation plans to serve schools and the surrounding neighborhood. - (f) Providing off-site signalization, signage, access, other transportation improvements and sidewalks to all-serve schools.

+- (g) The inclusion of school bus stops and turnarounds in new developments. - (h) Encouraging the private sector to identify and implement creative solutions to developing adequate school facilities in residential developments. - (i) School District Board comments on Growth Management Comprehensive Plan amendments, rezonings and DRIs, which increase residential density. - (j) Available school capacity, planned improvements or mitigation for insufficient planned improvements to increase school capacity. - 8.67.6 Community Development.
+In formulating community development plans and programs, the County-Local Governments will consider the following issues: - (a) Target community development improvements in older and distressed neighborhoods near schools. - (b) Coordinate County programs and capital improvements that are consistent with and meet the capital needs identified in the School District's Board's school facilities plan. - (c) Encourage developments and property owners to donate school sites at predevelopment prices, assist with the construction of new facilities or renovateion to existing facilities, and provide transportation alternatives. - (d) Address and resolve multi-jurisdictional public school issues.

 Section 89.
-Educational Plant Survey and Five-Year District Facilities Work Program survey update, the staff working groupSWG established in Subsection 23.1 of this Agreement will assist the School Board_District in <a href="an advisory capacity in the preparation of this update_pursuant to Section 1013.33 (3)(f) F.S..
-The staff working groupSWG will evaluate and make recommendations regarding the location and need for new educational facilities, or improvements to existing educational facilities in terms of consistency with the applicable_Local Governments County Comprehensive PlanGrowth Management Plan, and steed at Subsections 5.2, 7.5 and 9.1 of this Agreement.
+Educational Plant Survey and Five-Year District Facilities Work Program

+- 9.18.1 Educational Plant Survey.
+At least one year prior to preparation of the educational plant survey update, the staff working group SWG established in Subsection 23.1 of this Agreement will assist the School Board District in an advisory capacity in the preparation of this update pursuant to Section 1013.33 (3)(f) F.S.
+The staff working group SWG will evaluate and make recommendations regarding the location and need for new educational facilities, or improvements to existing educational facilities, in terms of consistency with the applicable Local Governments' County Comprehensive Plan Growth Management Plan, and relevant land development regulations issues listed at Subsections 5.2,7.5 and 9.1 of this Agreement. - 8.2 The School Board will provide the proposed annual update of the five-year district facilities work program to the County for review and comment for consistency with the County Growth Management Plan prior to adoption.
-8.1 Educational Plant Survey.
-At least one year prior to preparation of the educational plant

-9.1The School Board will provide the proposed annual update of the five-year district facilities work program to the County for review and comment for consistency with the County Growth Management Plan prior to adoption.
 The County may provide written comments to the School Board within 30 days following receipt of the proposed work program.

 Section 910.
-Co-location and Shared Use
+Co-location and Shared Use.